Gain exposure in a busy

 Assist with the 4,000 daily patients

-1st & 3rd Monday
+1st & 3rd Thursday

-1st & 3rd Monday
+1st & 3rd Thursday

 Vietnam Medical Experience

 Are you looking to gain medical experience in a busy hospital setting in the centre of Hanoi?
-We have partnered with the leading hospital in capital, the Vietnam National Children’s Hospital.
+We have partnered with the leading hospital in the capital, the Vietnam National Children’s Hospital.
 Established in 1969, the hospital serves a population of over 30 million people across central and Northern Vietnam.

-This busy hospital currently has 1,500 beds and organises services for 1,500 inpatients and between 3,000 and 4,000 outpatients every single day.
-With so many patients passing through the hospital, you will be exposed to a wide variety of illnesses and is the perfect setting to gain vital first-hand experience of the healthcare system in a developing country.
+Vietnam National Children’s Hospital (VNCH) - The VNCH is Vietnam's leading paediatric hospital, serving a population of 30 million people across the central and northern regions of Vietnam.
+Established in 1969, this busy hospital currently has 1,500 beds and organises services for 1,500 inpatients and between 3,000 and 4,000 outpatients every single day.
+With so many patients passing through the hospital, you will be exposed to a wide variety of illnesses making it the perfect setting to gain vital first-hand experience of the healthcare system in a developing country.

-During your time on the placement, you will get to shadow and assist the professional medical staff where you will get an unparalleled experience.
+During your time on the placement you will get to shadow and assist the professional medical staff where you will get an unparalleled experience.
 You will be involved in the day-to-day activities of the hospital, observing the doctors and nurses where you can help out in simple but practical ways, vastly increasing your own knowledge and understanding of medical practice.
 You may have the opportunity to partake in some or all of the following: